RidgeRun/openfd/docs/attached-board.rst

     DM368 LEOPARD #

-3. Close your terminal session (in this case *termnet*), so that the installer can communicate with U-Boot through the serial port.
+3. Close your terminal session (in this case *termnet*), so that the installer can communicate with U-Boot through the available serial port.
 ::
     DM368 LEOPARD #
     termnet>>quit